Karnak

 Sources

-The Sources tab contains a list of configured sources for the forward node.
+The Sources tab displays all configured sources for the selected forward node.

 Sources view Sources view

-A source is used to perform control over the sending entity to the associated forward node.
-It checks if the received DICOM instance is provided from a known AET.
+A source is used to control which entities can send DICOM data to the forward node.
+It validates that received DICOM instances come from a known Application Entity Title (AET).

-If no sources are defined, the forward node will receive DICOM instances from any AET.
+If no sources are defined, the forward node will accept DICOM instances from any AET without restrictions.

 Creation source Creation source